Yekc/MCDatapack/README.md

 <img src="images/mcdexample.png" alt="MCDExample" width="1106" height="600">

-This is mainly just a project I am doing for fun, and also as a learning experience.
+This is mainly just a project I am doing for fun, and also as a learning experience for me.